johnbrc/MPD-Distribution/README.md

 Other forms of collaboration are welcome.
 If you are interested, please contact the author.

-## Downloads ##
+## Files ##

-If you have downloaded this folder and its files, there is further information about what is included in *Files.md*
+If you have downloaded this folder and its files, the following information about files and folders incorporated in this distribution may be useful.

+### Handbook ###

+Handbook providing guidance on facilitating study, discussion, or discipleship groups and incorporating background information about the philosophy and research underlying *MPD Resources*.

+### Modules ###

+See *Syllabus* for overview of all sixteen *MPD* modules.
+Modular resources are provided in various formats:

+	pdf: portable document format; requires PDF reader, such as Adobe Reader, or Chrome browser

+	mmd:	MultiMarkdown format; plain text markup language, which compiles to LaTex, html etc.

+	html:	hyper-text-markup-language—the language of web pages; incorporated within mmd folder

+### Readers' Notes ###

+Guidance for Reader's enlisted, or volunteering to provide feedback on *MPD Resources*.

+### Syllabus ###

+An overview of  *MPD Syllabus*.